 Player 1 selects an Area with a Besieged Fortified City.
-First the Besieged Player may Sally from that City and then the Besieging Player may Storm that City.
+First the Besieged Player may Sally from that City 8.2 and then the Besieging Player may Storm that City 8.3.
 Then Player 1 selects another Area with a Besieged City.
-This continues until all sieges Cities have been resolved.
-See 8.0 for details.
+This continues until all Besieged Cities have been resolved.